CartoDB/documentation/app/content/get-started.md

 Our goal is to make the development of web-based spatial applications as easy as possible.
 To achieve this, our developer toolkit includes industry-leading visualization, mapping and application design components, giving developers unparalleled flexibility to create truly beautiful geospatial user experiences on the web and mobile.

+The CARTO platform is based on industry standards like GeoJSON or vector tiles.
+You can use your choice of visualization library because most of them have support for these standards.
+We recommend using [deck.gl](https://deck.gl) with the [CARTO module](https://deck.gl/docs/api-reference/carto/overview) as we are actively contributing to ensure the best integration and performance.
+In this website you will find guides and examples for working with CARTO and different visualization libraries.

+If you are developing a web application, the CARTO platform is framework-agnostic, so you can use Angular, Vue.js, React or any other frontend framework/library.
+We recommend using [React](https://reactjs.org) because we think reactive programming is a sound approach to spatial applications architecture.
+If you want to reduce development time, we encourage you to use [CARTO for React](/react), although you can build an application with CARTO and React without it.
+We also provide guides and examples for integrating CARTO with [Angular](/angular) and [Vue.js](/vue).

 ### App Development with CARTO for React

 {{<interactiveTutorial>}}